 COVID-19 was defined based on the following criteria: The participant must have experienced at least two of the following systemic symptoms: fever (≥38ºC), chills, myalgia, headache, sore throat, new olfactory and taste disorder(s); or the participant must have experienced at least one of the following respiratory signs/symptoms: cough, shortness of breath or difficulty breathing, or clinical or radiographical evidence of pneumonia; and the participant must have at least one NP swab, nasal swab, or saliva sample (or respiratory sample, if hospitalized) positive for SARS- CoV-2 by RT-PCR.
 COVID-19 cases were adjudicated by a Clinical Adjudication Committee.

-At the time of the interim analysis, the median length of follow up for efficacy for participants in the study was 7 weeks post dose 2.
+At the time of the interim analysis, the median length of follow up for efficacy for participants in the study was 7 weeks post Dose 2.
 There were 5 COVID-19 cases in the Moderna COVID-19 Vaccine group and 90 cases in the placebo group, with a vaccine efficacy of 94.5% (95% confidence interval of 86.5% to 97.8%).

-Table 2: Interim Primary Efficacy Analysis: COVID-19* Starting 14 Days After Dose 2 per Adjudication Committee Assessments – Per-Protocol Set
+Table 3: Interim Primary Efficacy Analysis: COVID-19* in Participants 18 Years of Age and Older Starting 14 Days After Dose 2 per Adjudication Committee Assessments – Per-Protocol Set